kubevirt/monitoring/docs/runbooks/NoReadyVirtController.md

 ## Meaning

-From a high-level perspective the virt-controller is responsible for all the cluster wide virtualization functionality.
+This alert triggers when no available `virt-controller` devices have been detected for 5 minutes.

-This controller is responsible for monitoring the VMI (CRDs) and managing the associated pods.
-The controller will make sure to create and manage the life-cycle of the pods associated to the VMI objects.
+A `virt-controller` handles monitoring the custom resource definitions (CRDs) of a virtual machine instance (VMI) and managing the associated pods.
+The device creates pods for VMIs and manages the life-cycle of the pods.

-A VMI object will always be associated to a pod during it's life-time, however, due to i.e. migration of a VMI the pod instance might change over time.

-This alert is triggered when no ready virt controllers were detected for the last 5 min.
+Therefore, `virt-controller` devices are critical for all cluster-wide virtualization functionality.

 ## Impact
+Any actions related to VM life-cycle management fail.
+This notably includes:

-Complete failure in VM lifecycle management i.e. launching a new VM instance or shutting down an existing VM instance.
+- Launching a new VM instance

+- Shutting down an existing VM instance

 ## Diagnosis

-- Set the environment variable NAMESPACE
+- Set the `NAMESPACE` environment variable.
     ```
-    export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"
+    $ export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"
     ```

-- Run
+- Run the following command to verify a `virt-controller` device is available.
     ```
-    kubectl get deployment -n $NAMESPACE virt-controller -o jsonpath='{.status.readyReplicas}'
+    $ kubectl get deployment -n $NAMESPACE virt-controller -o jsonpath='{.status.readyReplicas}'
     ```

 ## Mitigation
-- Check the status of the virt-controller deployment to find out more information.
-The following commands will provide the associated events and show if there are any issues with pulling an image, crashing pod, etc.
+1. Check the status of the `virt-controller` deployment to find out more information.
+The following commands provide the associated events and show if any problems occurred, such as failures to pull images, or crashing pods.
     ```
-    kubectl -n $NAMESPACE get deploy virt-controller -o yaml
+    $ kubectl -n $NAMESPACE get deploy virt-controller -o yaml
     ```
     ```
-    kubectl -n $NAMESPACE describe deploy virt-controller
+    $ kubectl -n $NAMESPACE describe deploy virt-controller
     ```

-- Get virt-controller pods
+2. Obtain the names of `virt-controller` pods.
     ```
-    get pods -n $NAMESPACE |grep virt-controller
+    $ get pods -n $NAMESPACE |grep virt-controller
     ```

-- Inspect the logs for each virt-controller
+3. Inspect the logs for each `virt-controller`.
     ```
-    kubectl logs -n $NAMESPACE <virt-controller-XYZ>
+    $ kubectl logs -n $NAMESPACE <virt-controller-XYZ>
     ```

-- Check if there are issues with the nodes.
-For example, if they are in a NotReady state.
+4. Check if any problems occurred with the nodes.
+For example, they might be in a `NotReady` state.
     ```
-    kubectl get nodes
+    $ kubectl get nodes
     ```